-John Hay Room
+John Hay Room - STEM Education

-The John Hay Room is a newly renovated STEM based interactive space.
+The John Hay Room is a newly renovated STEM education based interactive space.
 Look for Science, Technology, Engineering and Math inquiry based activities for all ages, a book collection of topics relevant to natural history, the Northeastern United States, Massachusetts and Cape Cod, Smartboard interactive shark tracking and presentations, wifi access and more.

 The John Hay room is named after one of the Museum's founders and President for twenty five years.

 Mr. Hay was an author, naturalist, activist, and visionary.
 He wrote 18 books and was awarded the John Burroughs Medal for distinguished nature writing for "The Great Beach" written in 1963.
-He is probably best known here for T “The Run’’ written in 1959 that chronicled the annual migration of the alewife in Paines Creek.
+He is probably best known here for “The Run’’ written in 1959 that chronicled the annual migration of the alewife in Paines Creek.

 Mr. Hay's father was an archaeologist at the American Museum of Natural History and his grandfather, John, was Abraham Lincoln’s personal secretary and biographer, and later a Secretary of State.